txt/aa24/docs/03landscape.md

       - to make numbers fair with symbols, normalize x,y 0,1 using (x-min)/(max-min)
   - But what about missing values:
     - assume worst case
-    - if both unknown, assume &delta; = 1
+    - if both unknown, assume &Delta; = 1
-    - if one symbol missing, assume &delta; = 1
+    - if one symbol missing, assume &Delta; = 1
     - if one number missing:
       - let x,y be unknown, known
       - y = normalize(y)